ocular-d/writing-extension-pack/docs/word-count.md

 # Word Count

-::: tip Key Point
+::: tip This topic will cover
-:bulb: A status bar contribution that reports out the number of works in a Markdown document as you interact with it.
+A status bar contribution that reports out the number of works in a Markdown document as you interact with it.

-{{ $page.readingTime.text }}
+:bulb: {{ $page.readingTime.text }}
 :::

 ---